MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 ### Available Alternatives:
  - Bottled SAFT [4] is a web application meant to remedy issue of parameterizing by applying corresponding states for homonuclear molecules, but represents a general correlation that relies on possessing critical properties.
  - PC-SAFT calculations are available in Aspen
- - gSAFT package from Process Systems Enterprise, PSE, is a more direct comparison supporting SAFT-$$ \gamma $$-Mie
+ - gSAFT package from Process Systems Enterprise, PSE, is a more direct comparison supporting SAFT-γ-Mie

 ## Statistical Associating Fluid Theory, SAFT